 The guild’s Museum Replica Collection was established in 1993.
 These miniature quilts replicate antique quilts are in local museums and were made by members as part of a joint effort with Historic Pensacola, Inc. to survey and conserve the quilts in their collections, a project partially funded by the Memorial fund.

-The popular At-Home-In-The-Guild program was established in 1995 by Agnes Adkison to raise funds and to increase fellowship.
+The popular At-Home-In-The-Guild program (now called Share Our Skills) was established in 1995 by Agnes Adkison to raise funds and to increase fellowship.
 Members teach their specialty to a small class in their home or other convenient location, with the nominal class fees going to the guild.

 The original bylaws established both day and night chapters, but the night chapter was discontinued after a year due to low attendance.
 In 1999, then President Dixie proposed trying to re-establish it.
 Cena Harmon accepted leadership of the project and in 2000 started an enthusiastic night chapter.